SpatialViz-Bench: A Cognitively-Grounded Benchmark for Diagnosing Spatial Visualization in MLLMs: Evaluation

 \subsubsection{Main Results}

-\textbf{Heavily Vision-Dependent Long-Chain Reasoning Tasks} In our benchmark, 11 out of 12 tasks use fixed templates with algorithmically generated data to ensure consistency and minimize randomness.
-The manually designed task aligns with the same design principles.
-As the textual input alone is insufficient, visual input is essential for problem-solving, making the benchmark highly vision-dependent.
+\textbf{Tasks in SpatialViz-Bench are Vision-Dependent and Reasoning-Intensive} As the textual input alone is insufficient, visual input is essential for problem-solving, making the benchmark highly vision-dependent.
+We empirically validated this claim by evaluating a powerful text-only LLM (Qwen2.5-72B-Instruct).
+As detailed in \autoref{tab:opensource}, the text-only model achieved a total accuracy of 25.86\%, which is negligibly different from the random-chance baseline (25.08\%), quantitatively proving that the visual modality is indispensable.
 Most options are image-based, requiring precise visual analysis rather than simple matching, thereby increasing reasoning complexity.
-For both humans and MLLMs, these tasks demand multi-step spatial reasoning and mental transformations, exemplifying complex chain-of-thought processes.
+For both humans and MLLMs, these tasks demand multi-step spatial transformations and inferences that mirror complex CoT processes.

-\textbf{Overall Performance} All evaluated models performed well below human level, underscoring the benchmark’s difficulty.
-The top performers—Gemini-2.5-pro and o1—achieved accuracies of 44.66\% and 41.36\%, roughly twice the random baseline.
-Among open-source models, LLaMA-4-Scout and Qwen2.5-VL-72B-Instruct performed best, though their accuracy rates remained about 10\% below those of the top closed-source models.
-The clear performance gaps indicate the benchmark's strong discriminative power.
-The results suggest a positive correlation between performance and model scale in most tasks, as well as a consistent improvement in spatial reasoning across newer model versions.
-These findings support current training strategies while highlighting significant room for improvement.
+\textbf{Performance Gaps Reveal a Statistically Validated Hierarchy of MLLMs} All evaluated models performed well below the human baseline (82.46\%), underscoring the benchmark's difficulty.
+Our analysis, now supported by 95\% Wilson confidence intervals (CIs) (as shown in \autoref{fig:combined_analysis}), confirms this performance hierarchy is statistically robust.
+The top performer, Gemini-2.5-pro (44.66\%, CI: [41.85\%, 47.51\%]), demonstrates capabilities irrefutably above the random baseline (25.08\%, CI: [22.69\%, 27.64\%]), as their CIs do not overlap.
+More importantly, this analysis provides solid statistical backing for the critical capability gap between proprietary and open-source models.
+The CI for Gemini-2.5-pro shows no overlap with that of the top open-source model, LLaMA-4-Scout (34.24\%, CI: [31.58\%, 36.99\%]), confirming this $\sim$10\% performance delta is significant.
+Conversely, the CIs help group statistically similar models into "performance tiers"; for example, the CIs for LLaMA-4-Scout and Qwen2.5-VL-72B-Instruct (35.00\%, CI: [30.67\%, 36.04\%]) highly overlap, making their performance statistically indistinguishable.
+This statistically validated discriminative power highlights significant room for improvement.